dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 ![img4](images/img4.png)

 **Baseline Approach and Description**

-- The approach used by Farrell et al. in their paper, Exploring Misogyny across the Manosphere in Reddit, was used as a baseline for this project
-- Communities selected identified with men’s rights activism and incel idealism
-- To characterize the misogyny they built 9 lexicons for the different levels of hate speech
-- These constructed lexicons were used to calculate the amount of misogynistic posts per community, the amount of users posting such content per community, the top terms in each community, and the evolution over time of these communities for the different levels of misogyny.
+The approach used by Farrell et al. in their paper, Exploring Misogyny across the Manosphere in Reddit, was used as a baseline for this project.
+Communities selected identified with men’s rights activism and incel idealism.
+To characterize the misogyny they built 9 lexicons for the different levels of hate speech.
+These constructed lexicons were used to calculate the amount of misogynistic posts per community, the amount of users posting such content per community, the top terms in each community, and the evolution over time of these communities for the different levels of misogyny.

 **Project Approach**

-- The communities analyzed by the baseline work were already infamous for their ideologies
-- We aim to analyze advice- seeking communities and monitor spread of hate speech and toxic ideologies within these communities
-- ‘Community Interaction and Conflict on the Web’ by Kumar et. al showed that users engagement drops when they start facing negativity in certain communities
-- We seek to verify this within selected Reddit communities
+The communities analyzed by the baseline work were already infamous for their ideologies.
+We aim to analyze advice- seeking communities and monitor spread of hate speech and toxic ideologies within these communities.
+‘Community Interaction and Conflict on the Web’ by Kumar et. al showed that users engagement drops when they start facing negativity in certain communities.
+We seek to verify this within selected Reddit communities.

 ![img5](images/img5.jpg)

 **Novelty**
 - We seek to explore the effect of hate speech within the advice seeking community